Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 _Note: IF NOT CALLED BY THE `DelegationManager`, this method can be called directly by an operator, or by a caller authorized by the operator.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 This function sets an operator's allocation delay, in blocks.
 This delay can be updated by the operator once set.
-Both the initial setting of this value and any further updates _take `ALLOCATION_CONFIGURATION_DELAY` blocks_ to take effect.
-Because having a delay is a requirement to allocating slashable stake, this effectively means that once the slashing release goes live, no one will be able to allocate slashable stake for at least `ALLOCATION_CONFIGURATION_DELAY` blocks.
+The initial setting of this value by a newly created operator via [`DelegationManager.registerAsOperator`](./DelegationManager.md#registerasoperator) will take 1 block to take effect.
+The setting of this value for an operator who has already been registered in core or further updates _take `ALLOCATION_CONFIGURATION_DELAY` blocks_ to take effect.
+Because having a delay is a requirement to allocating slashable stake, this effectively means that once the slashing release goes live, no already-created operators will be able to allocate slashable stake for at least `ALLOCATION_CONFIGURATION_DELAY` blocks.

 The `DelegationManager` calls this upon operator registration for all new operators created after the slashing release.
 For operators that existed in the `DelegationManager` _prior_ to the slashing release, **they will need to call this method to configure an allocation delay prior to allocating slashable stake to any AVS**.